kadikraman/react-native-v2/lessons/styling.md

 `;
 ```

 Otherwise the experience is exactly the same!
-You can even use `snake-case` like on the web!
+You can even use `kebab-case` like on the web!
 For this workshop, we will use `StyleSheet`, but feel free to explore this in your own time.
 Read more about it [here](https://styled-components.com/docs/basics#react-native).